-Through our Operating Partnership, we are party to an Amended and Restated Credit Agreement with a group of lenders, which was amended on August 24, 2023 (the "Credit Agreement") and provides for revolving loans of up to \$600.0 million (the "Revolving Credit Facility") and an additional \$850.0 million of term loans, consisting of a \$400.0 million term loan (the "2028 Term Loan") and a \$450.0 million term loan (the "2029 Term Loan" and, together with the 2028 Term Loan, the "CF Term Loan").
+Through our Operating Partnership, we are party to an Amended and Restated Credit Agreement with a group of lenders, which was amended on July 11, 2024 (the "Credit Agreement") and provides for revolving loans of up to \$600.0 million (the "Revolving Credit Facility") and an additional \$1.3 billion of term loans, consisting of a \$400.0 million term loan (the "2028 Term Loan"), a \$450.0 million term loan (the "2029 Term Loan") and a \$450.0 million term loan (the "2030 Term Loan" and, together with the 2028 Term Loan and 2029 Term Loan, the "CF Term

+Loans").
 All principal amounts available under the 2028 Term Loan were drawn in the third and fourth quarters of 2022.
-Concurrently with the closing of the August 24, 2023 amendment, \$250.0 million of the 2029 Term Loan was drawn, with further draws of \$75.0 million made in September 2023 and \$75.0 million made in October 2023.
-The \$200.0 million previously outstanding under the Company's 2024 Term Loan was repaid in full with a portion of the Company's initial borrowings under the 2029 Term Loan in August 2023.
+All principal amounts available under the 2029 Term Loan were drawn in the third and fourth quarters of 2023.
+Concurrently with the closing of the July 11, 2024 amendment, \$320.0 million of the 2030 Term Loan was drawn and a portion of these proceeds were used to pay off the outstanding balance on the Revolving Credit Facility.
+The remaining \$130.0 million of the 2030 Term Loan is available, subject to satisfaction of certain conditions, to be drawn for a period of 180 days after July 11, 2024.

-The Revolving Credit Facility matures on February 10, 2026, with two extension options of six months each, exercisable by the Operating Partnership subject to the satisfaction of certain conditions.
-The 2028 Term Loan matures on January 25, 2028 and the 2029 Term Loan has an original maturity of three years, plus extension options at the Operating Partnership's election which can extend the maturity to February 24, 2029.
-The loans under each of the Revolving Credit Facility and the CF Term Loan initially bear interest at an annual rate of applicable Adjusted Term SOFR (as defined in the Credit Agreement) plus an applicable margin (which applicable margin varies between the Revolving Credit Facility and the CF Term Loan).
+The Revolving Credit Facility matures on February 10, 2026, with two extension options of six months each, exercisable by the Operating Partnership, subject to the satisfaction of certain conditions.
+The 2028 Term Loan matures on January 25, 2028, the 2029 Term Loan has an original maturity of three years, plus extension options at the Operating Partnership's election, which can extend the maturity to February 24, 2029 and the 2030 Term Loan has an original maturity of three years, plus extension options at the Operating Partnership's election, which can extend the maturity to January 11, 2030.
+The loans under each of the Revolving Credit Facility and the CF Term Loans initially bear interest at an annual rate of applicable Adjusted Term SOFR (as defined in the Credit Agreement) plus an applicable margin (which applicable margin varies between the Revolving Credit Facility and the CF Term Loans).
 The Adjusted Term SOFR is a rate with a term equivalent to the interest period applicable to the relevant borrowing.
 In addition, the Operating Partnership is required to pay a revolving facility fee throughout the term of the Revolving Credit Facility.
 The applicable margin and the revolving facility fee rate are a spread and rate, as applicable, set according to the credit ratings provided by S&P, Moody's and/or Fitch.

-Each of the Revolving Credit Facility and the CF Term Loan is freely pre-payable at any time.
+Each of the Revolving Credit Facility and the CF Term Loans is freely pre-payable at any time.
 Outstanding credit extensions under the Revolving Credit Facility are mandatorily payable if the amount of such credit extensions exceeds the revolving facility limit.
 The Operating Partnership may re-borrow amounts paid down on the Revolving Credit Facility prior to its maturity.
-Loans repaid under the CF Term Loan cannot be reborrowed.
-The Credit Agreement has an accordion feature to increase, subject to certain conditions, the maximum availability of credit (either through increased revolving commitments or additional term loans) by up to \$600.0 million.
+Loans repaid under the CF Term Loans cannot be reborrowed.
+The Credit Agreement has an accordion feature to increase, subject to certain conditions, the maximum availability of credit (either through increased revolving commitments or additional term loans) by up to \$500.0 million.